-On the 2009-10 Game Take Survey, questions were asked pertaining to wildlife protection activities, mentored youth program, and youth hunt participation.
-Questions pertaining to the mentored youth program asked the mentors if they mentored youth and how many youth they mentored.
-Numbers of youth mentored for each species, harvests and days of hunting effort by mentored youth were also requested.
+For the 2010-11 Game Take Survey, we asked questions pertaining to wildlife protection activities, mentored youth program, and youth hunt participation.
+We asked mentors if they mentored youth and how many youth they mentored.
+For each species, respondents reported numbers of youth mentored, harvests, and days of hunting effort by mentored youth.
 Surveys from junior hunters were excluded from analysis because only adults are allowed to mentor a youth.
 If respondents indicated they participated in the mentored youth program, and they did not provide information on the number of youth mentored, their results were not used.

 Participation and harvests for each species were assessed for youth hunts.
 Participation in the youth pheasant hunt has been assessed since the 2003-04 Game Take Survey, youth waterfowl and spring gobbler hunts have been assessed since 2005-06, and youth squirrel hunts have been assessed since 2006-07.
+A junior rabbit hunting season was added in 2010-11.
 Only junior resident hunter participation is assessed because there is currently no way to distinguish between non-resident junior, adult, and senior licenses.
 Estimates for youth hunt participation and harvests have been expanded to statewide estimates using the purchaser/nonpurchaser adjustment since 2006-07.
 Previous reports just summarized raw numbers from respondents.